 And whether you’re looking forward to hosting just your immediate family this year or going all out with a larger gathering, there are plenty of things that need to be checked off on any holiday preparation list.

-To keep from becoming frazzled, Moore makes a “ridiculously detailed list of what has to be done, when,” she says.
+Susan Moore, a retiree from Wicomico Church, Virginia, who plans to gather with extended family this year at her house, says she makes a “ridiculously detailed list of what has to be done, when,” to avoid becoming frazzled in the lead-up and on the big day.
 “That way, I’ve thought it all out when it’s calm and nobody’s there.”

 With that in mind, here are some tips to de-stress some of your holiday meal planning.